 The Bangert Island Riverfront Transformation Project has formed partnerships across the City and State to bring this project to fruition.
-Partnerships on the project include public governmental entities, private developers, the US Army Corps of Engineers, community groups, the regional planning agency, business groups, and a vast amount of political support from our elected officials.
-Our State Representative Matthiesen remarked during a State House Committee meeting, "I cannot find anyone who does not support this project."
+Partnerships on the project include the US Army Corps of Engineers, the State of Missouri, St. Charles County, private developers, community groups, the regional planning agency, business groups, and a vast amount of political support from our elected officials.